FAST, the simple protocol for stroke prevention to help patients and relatives

 - difficulty swallowing.

-How stroke affects the brain
+How does a stroke affect the brain?

 - the inability to judge distances, which can lead to falls or loss of hand-to-eye coordination